-TABLE 8 SAMPLING RESULTS SHOWING TREATMENT OF GROUNDWATER UNDER DIRECT INFLUENCE OF SURFACE WATER SOURCES

-Treatment Technique (type of approved filtration Treatment Technique (type of approved filtration technology used) ^(a) Pall membrane microfiltration facility with chlorination.
-Turbidity of the filtered water must: Turbidity Performance Standards (that must be met 1.
-Be less than or equal to 0.1 NTU in 95% of measurements in through the water treatment process) (b) a month. through the water treatment process) 2.
-Not exceed 1.0 NTU for more than eight consecutive hours.
-3. Not exceed 1 NTU at any time.
-Lowest monthly percentage of samples that met 100% Turbidity Performance Standard No. 1.
-100% Highest single turbidity measurement during the 0.020 NTU year.
-0.020 NTU Number of violations of any surface water treatment 0 requirements.
-V
+TABLE 8-SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique (a) (Type of approved filtration technology used) Pall membrane microfiltration with chlorination.
+Turbidity Performance Standards (b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to 0.1 NTU in 95% of measurements in a month.
+2 - Not exceed 1.0 NTU for more than eight consecutive hours.
+3 - Not exceed 1 NTU at any time.
+Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
+100% Highest single turbidity measurement during the year 0.018 Number of violations of any surface water treatment requirements 0